Data Breach Prevention: A Complete Guide for Security Teams

 Credential monitoring continuously scans dark web marketplaces and infostealer logs for your company’s exposed passwords.
 It also checks third-party breach data for leaked credentials.
 When exposures appear, security teams can reset the passwords before attackers log in.

-Most security teams have zero visibility here.
-Your employees’ credentials are leaking right now through third-party breaches and infostealer infections.
-Without monitoring, you find out when an attacker logs in with one.
+Most security teams have zero visibility into any of this.
+Your employees’ credentials are sitting on Telegram channels and forum dumps right now, leaking through third-party breaches and infostealer infections that happened weeks or months ago.
+Without monitoring, you find out when an attacker uses one of them, and by that point the breach has already started.

 Implement strong access controls